Skip to main content

 • progress a reframed relationship between First Nations and the broader Australian community.

-The Project will invite participation in four different formats to "Inform the Agenda".
-This includes:
+The Project invited participation in three different formats to "Inform the Agenda".
+This included:

 The Social Justice Commissioner's Six High-Level Goals